adam-barnett/blink-accessibility-project/README.md

 An example of all of the part of this process can be found in the youtube video linked at the top

+There are a large variety of tasks which remained when I moved on from this project which are tracked here https://bitbucket.org/adam-barnett/blink_accessibility_project/issues?status=new&status=open

 ### How do I get set up? ###